-Excelling at on-boarding is becoming a skill as it’s common to change roles every 2-3 years.
-Here are three areas of risks when on-boarding.
+Excelling at on-boarding at a new job is a skill as it’s common to change roles every 2-3 years.
+Here are four areas of risks when on-boarding.

 While it’s typical to blame an on-boarding failure on the new person, failure is never all about mistakes they made.
 New hires who have been very successful in past roles, can still fail in a new role.
 A strength you had a previous role may become a weakness in a new role.
 Failures occur when: